johker/pushr/README.md

-## Prush
+## Pushr

-Prush is a Rust based interpreter for Push programs.
+Pushr is a Rust based interpreter for Push programs.

 ## What is Push?